DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 #### Run OpenSees Job

 Submitting a job using DesignSafe HPC resources requires the use of agave job.submit(); and passing the job_description array as argument.
 Checking the status of a job can be done using jobs.getStatus().
 The python code shown below exemplifies these commands.
-When submitting a job, agave copies all the files present in the input folder to a temporary folder that is used during execution.
+When submitting a job, agave copies all the files present in the input folder to a temporary location that is used during execution.
 After completion agave copies all the results to an archived folder.

 ```python
 import time